john-h-k/learn-il/1/Your First IL Program.md

 call <Modifiers> <ReturnType> [<Assembly>]<FullyQualifiedType>::<MethodName>(<Params>)
 ```

 is the general syntax of a `call`.
-We have no modifiers here, our return type is `void`, our assembly is `System_Console,` our type is `System.Console`. and the method and params is `Console.WriteLine(string)`. `call` pops something off the stack for each argument it takes (and one extra, for instance methods - we will get to this later), and either pushes nothing if it is `void`, else pushes a single value of the return type.
+We have no modifiers here, our return type is `void`, our assembly is `System.Console`, our type is `System.Console`. and the method and params is `Console.WriteLine(string)`. `call` pops something off the stack for each argument it takes (and one extra, for instance methods - we will get to this later), and either pushes nothing if it is `void`, else pushes a single value of the return type.
 Here, it pops our `string` off, and pushes nothing, so now the stack is empty

 `ret` marks the end of a method.
 When you return from a method, the stack must be empty - we pushed an item on from `ldstr`, but `call` popped it off, so we are fine.
 You must always specify the `ret` opcode, it is never implicit (unlike in C#).